bleetube/strfry-plugin/README.md

 This is a spam filter that I am trying out.
 It is intended for use on a free relay where the spam is very, very bad.

+I also slapped on some metric collection for a monitoring stack like Prometheus.

 ## Spam policies

 * All event kind 4 direct messages are rejected.